nevendyulgerov/documents/ammo.md

     .execute();
 ```

 The code above will first execute the first chained method after 2500 milliseconds and after that it will execute the second chained method after 1500 milliseconds.
 Without a promise construct wrapping this execution the second method will be executed first.
 However, ammo.sequence governs exactly for that.
-So, with it you can create sequential chains of asynchronous methods.
+So, with it you can create sequential chains of asynchronous functions.

 Ammo.sequence has the following options: